Dwarf galaxies in the MATLAS Survey: Hubble Space Telescope observations of nuclear star clusters: Structural and photometric properties

-Several studies have reported correlations between some properties of the NSCs and the host galaxies, especially their luminosity and mass, in both dwarf and more massive galaxies (e.g., \citealt{Balcells2003,Graham2003,Boeker2004,Turner2012,Scott2013,Poulain2021,Carlsten2022,Hoyer2023}).
+Several studies have reported correlations between some properties of the NSCs and the host galaxies, especially their luminosity and mass, in dwarf galaxies and in more massive galaxies (e.g., \citealt{Balcells2003,Graham2003,Boeker2004,Turner2012,Scott2013,Poulain2021,Carlsten2022,Hoyer2023}).
 In this section we focus on the NSC-to-galaxy mass ratio.
-This relation has been studied for a large range of galaxies and environment, and thus is well suited for a comparison with our sample.
-We show at the top of Figure \ref{fig:Mstar_gal_NSC} the relation between the stellar mass of the NSC and that of its host galaxy, while we plot the NSC-to-galaxy mass ratio as a function of the galaxy stellar mass in the bottom part.
-We compare the \emph{HST} NSCs to those observed in the LV, in the Fornax and Virgo clusters, as well as in LTGs, using all the samples with available stellar masses for both the NSCs and hosts described in Section \ref{section:NSCcatalogs}.
+This relation has been studied for a large range of galaxies and environments, and thus is well suited for a comparison with our sample.
+We show at the top of Fig. \ref{fig:Mstar_gal_NSC} the relation between the stellar mass of the NSC and that of its host galaxy, while we plot the NSC-to-galaxy mass ratio as a function of the galaxy stellar mass in the bottom part.
+We compare the HST NSCs to those observed in the LV, Fornax, and Virgo clusters, and in LTGs, using all the samples with available stellar masses for both the NSCs and hosts described in Sect. \ref{section:NSCcatalogs}.